Saz2049/Ambiguous-Musical-Figures/README.md

 **H3:** The ability to form and alternate Galant schemata interpretations may be dependent on moderate familiarity, but not a high-level expertise with Galant schemata (Expertise categories = Novice, Intermediate, Expert).
 Expertise should therefore be related to increased rigidity of interpretation (Ease of Change on a scale from 1 to 7, low to high), particularly for Schema interpretations, as such categories are overlearned and more likely to be automatically active during listening.

 The final hypothesis regarding expertise was supported in multiple ways.
 The significant main effects of expertise for both DV1 and DV2 showed that the Intermediate group had the highest ease of hearing and ease of change ratings, confirming that they were more easily able to hear both interpretations, and were much more able to alternate between interpretations.
 The low ease of change (DV2) ratings in both novice and expert groups are particularly interesting because these lower ratings can be attributed to different potential causes.
 For the novices, the low ease of change (DV2) ratings can be attributed to a lack of category representations for Galant schemata.
-Contrastingly, the expert groups’ lower ease of change ratings can be attributed to narrow activation of highly elaborated simulators in memory, resulting in a rigidity of interpretation.
-For the intermediate group, there are enough Galant schemata representations to select from, but the sparser (less elaborated) nature of these traces means that alternating simulator bases is much easier.
+Contrastingly, the expert groups’ lower ease of change ratings can be attributed to overlearning of these categories, resulting in a rigidity of interpretation.
+For the intermediate group, there are enough Galant schemata representations to select from, but the sparser (less elaborated) nature of these memory traces means that alternating intrepretations is much easier.